Kitware/CMake/Help/cpack_gen/rpm.rst

  Binaries must contain debug symbols before packaging so use either ``Debug`` or ``RelWithDebInfo`` for :variable:`CMAKE_BUILD_TYPE` variable value.

+ Additionally, if :variable:`CPACK_STRIP_FILES` is set, the files will be stripped before they get to the RPM generator, so will not contain debug symbols and a debuginfo package will not get built.
+Do not use with :variable:`CPACK_STRIP_FILES`.

 .. note::

  Packages generated from packages without binary files, with binary files but